lucylow/coral-rush/README.md

 ---

-**Built with ❤️ for the Internet of Agents Hackathon @ Solana Skyline**
+**Built with ❤️ for the future of decentralized payments**

-*Ready to revolutionize payments with Coral Protocol?
-Let's build the future together!* 🚀
+*Ready to revolutionize cross-border payments with AI and blockchain?
+Join us in building the future!* 🚀